OutsideIT/FireMotD/README.md

-# Bash tool to display system information after logging into a Linux CentOS or Red Hat system
+# Bash tool to display system information after logging into a Linux system

 ### Idea

-This tool displays useful system information after logging into a Linux CentOS or Red Hat system, such as version, CPU information, memory, disk information.
+This tool displays useful system information after logging into a Linux system, such as version, CPU information, memory, disk information.
 And with the help of count_yum_updates.sh the number of yum updates also shows.

 ### Status